FarronF/limerick-council-meetings/meetings/2022/09/19-Monthly Meeting of Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 19th September 2022.md

 festoon lighting?
 Is this lightning from a sustainable and energy efficient source and to ask if such

-lighting can be installed permanently around the Parnell Street/Davis Street area.--- 6
+lighting can be installed permanently around the Parnell Street/Davis Street area.
+---
+6

 **21.Question submitted by Councillor E. O’Donovan**